cduan2020/LocalizedControl/README.md

 run_kuromoto_control.m: An exmaple of local control design and dynamical simulation for a Kuramoto oscillator network.

-run_power_control.m: An exmaple of local control design and dynamical simulation for the dynamics of a power-grid network.
+run_power_control.m: An exmaple of local control design and dynamical simulation for the dynamics of a synthetic Texas power grid.

 run_epidemic_control.m: An exmaple of local control design and dynamical simulation for epidemic spreading dynamics over the global airline transportation network.